nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Content recognition engines (contentRecog packages): adds ability to use OCR and other methods to recognize content in various scenarios.
 NVDA ships with Windows 10 OCR engine.
 * Controls and states collection (controlTypes.py): Includes dictionaries on control types (roles) and possible states that a control can be in.
 * Events (eventHandler.py): Handles various events such as gaining focus.
 One function in particular is useful in app modules:
-    - `eventHandler.requestEvents(process ID, window class name for the control, event to be requested)`: Allows NVDA to listen to specific events for certain controls while using another app.
+    - `eventHandler.requestEvents(event to be requested, process ID, window class name for the control)`: Allows NVDA to listen to specific events for certain controls while using another app.
 * Extension points (extensionPoints.py): provides a way to let add-ons and other modules define and respond to specific action such as profile switches, actions in an add-on and so on.
 The following extension points are defined:
     - `extensionPoints.Action`: notifies when something happens e.g. profile switches.
     - `extensionPoints.Decider`: decides whether to process something further e.g. processing keyboard input from a remote system.